-The downturn in the housing industry, for example, looks like a buying opportunity to Andrew Schiff, 22, who graduated from Rutgers last May.
-He lives with his parents in East Brunswick and works in supply chain management at Johnson & Johnson in Somerville.
+The downturn in the housing industry, for example, looks like a buying opportunity to Andrew Schiff, 22, who graduated from Rutgers in May.

+He lives with his parents and works in supply-chain management at Johnson & Johnson.

 "I don't want to waste my money renting," he says.
-"I've saved up for a down payment, and I'm looking for a house."
+"I've saved up for a down payment and I'm looking for a house."

 Nat Brogadir, a financial analyst at PNC, says the current economic concerns are real.

 "But I think this is a short-term correction, and hopefully toward the end of the year, we'll see good times again," he says.

-He commutes to PNC's office in East Brunswick from Manhattan, where he shares a loft apartment with five roommates.
+He lives in Manhattan, where he shares a loft apartment with five roommates.

 "I'm really enjoying being 23 and living in New York," he says.
-"It's a lot of fun."